-John Yorke’s book Into the Woods is considered the foremost UK text on narrative structure.
-It is required reading on all university writing degrees and is the UK’s bestselling book on screenwriting.
+Into the Woods is considered the leading UK text on narrative structure.
+It’s required reading on all university writing degrees and is the UK’s bestselling book on screenwriting.

-Into the Woods analyses how and most innovatively why this blueprint works, based on John Yorke’s decades of experience not only studying and teaching five-act story structure, but making film and TV drama watched by millions of people around the globe.
+In Into the Woods, John analyses how and most innovatively why this blueprint works, based on his decades of experience not only studying and teaching five-act story structure, but making film and TV drama watched by millions of people around the globe.
+Read the full preface.

 Of all the books I’ve read about story construction and the art of fiction, this one is the most comprehensive and concise.